o3de/o3de.org/content/docs/user-guide/components/reference/vegetation-filters/vegetation-shape-intersection-filter.md

 ---
 title: Vegetation Shape Intersection Filter Component
 linktitle: Vegetation Shape Intersection Filter
-description: Use the Vegetation Shape Intersection Filter component to spawn vegetation within the bounds of a shape in your Open 3D Engine (O3DE) level.
+description: Use the Vegetation Shape Intersection Filter component to contain vegetation instance placement within the bounds of a shape in your Open 3D Engine (O3DE) level.
 weight: 400
 ---

-Add the **Vegetation Shape Intersection Filter** component to spawn vegetation or blocker instances within the bounds of a **Shape** component.
+Add the **Vegetation Shape Intersection Filter** component to contain vegetation or blocker instance placement within the bounds of a **Shape** component.

 ## Provider